How to onboard your folks to crypto #1: from gold to petroyuan and de-dollarization

 History of money is a very sensitive and controversial story that shows us the dark side of human nature through centuries till modern times

 Disclosure: I own BTC, ETH, BCH, and other coins, but my portfolio is heavily diversified, so I don’t have financial incentives to shill for any particular coin.
-This article has been sponsored by peer-to-peer trading platform LocalEthereum.
+This article is brought to you by a privacy-oriented peer-to-peer marketplace LocalCryptos.

 Table Of Contents